JBZoo/CSV-Blueprint/README.md

 * I have deliberately refused typing of columns (like `type: integer`) and replaced them with rules, which can be combined in any sequence and completely at your discretion.
 This gives you great flexibility when validating CSV files.
-* All fields (unless explicitly stated otherwise) are optional and you can choose not to declare them.
+* All fields (unless explicitly stated otherwise) are optional, and you can choose not to declare them.
 Up to you.
+* You are always free to add your option anywhere (except the `rules` list) and it will be ignored.
+I find it convenient for additional integrations and customization.

 ```yml
 # It's a full example of the CSV schema file in YAML format.